Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you have a quick savings goal, a short-term fixed deposit is suitable for you.

 You don’t have to wait for years until it attains maturity since this type of fixed deposit usually has a shorter period.
-It can be as short as one month or a good six months – depending on how you want it.
-Other common short-term fixed deposit terms range from one to nine months.
+It can be as short as 1 month or a good 6 months – depending on how you want it.
+Other common short-term fixed deposit terms range from 1 to 9 months.

-Those that are 12 months and above are usually considered to be long-term, and it can reach up to five years in Malaysia.
+Those that are 12 months and above are usually considered to be long-term, and it can reach up to 5 years in Malaysia.

 This means that you will not be able to take out your savings during its tenure.
 A long-term fixed deposit is good for you if you don’t need to access your funds and want to enjoy higher interest rates.
-If you still hesitate on which types of fixed deposit to go for, read this article.
+If you still hesitate on which types of fixed deposit to go for, read our long-term vs short-term fixed deposit comparison.

 Regardless of the bank’s performance, the predetermined rate of fixed deposit needs to be honoured over the agreed period of time ensuring that you will be paid the agreed interest at maturity.